DlovanAU/ClassicUs/README.md

 ### For IOS : Coming soon...

 ## 💡 Support/Bug Report/Suggestion :
-### Join the discord [here](https://discord.gg/ApDDJKmANg) , in here you're welcomed to make a bug report or suggestion to help us making Classic Us better!
+### Join the discord [here](https://discord.gg/ApDDJKmANg) , in there you're welcomed to make a bug report or suggestion to help us making Classic Us better!
 Any questions you can ask in the support channel